 - Allowing labor to go on too long

 - Failure to recognize or treat placental abruption

 - Failing to properly treat shoulder dystocia

 Who is Responsible for a Birth Injury?

-What Should I Do After a Birth Injury?
+What Should You Do After a Birth Injury in Philadelphia?

 It is very important that your baby receives proper medical care and attention for the illness or injury that he or she suffers as a result of a birth injury.
 Similarly, if a mother is injured or contracts an illness due to a birth injury, it is vital that she receive adequate medical treatment as well.
 In addition, you may want to contact a Philadelphia PA birth injury lawyer who can help you hold negligent parties liable for the birth injury and obtain compensation on your behalf.